leetal/AWFileHash/README.md

 For SHA1, SHA512 or CRC32b  support, just replace the "md5" in the names to "sha1", "sha512" or "crc32" respectively.

 ## Installation

-Make sure to include AWFileHash.h where you want to use the lib.

 ### Cocoapods
 AWFileHash is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: